 (optional if 80)

-By manipulating certain parts of a URL, a hacker can get a web server to deliver web pages he is not supposed to have access to.
+By manipulating certain parts of a URL, a hacker can get a web server to deliver web pages that they are not supposed to have access to.

 On dynamic websites, parameters are mostly passed via the URL as follows:

-The data present in the URL are automatically created by the site and when navigating normally, a user simply clicks on the links proposed by the website.
-If a user manually modifies the parameter, he can try different values, for example:
+The data present in the URL is automatically created by the site.
+When navigating normally, a user simply clicks the links proposed by the website.
+If a user manually modifies the parameter, they can try different values, for example:

 If the designer has not anticipated this possibility, the hacker may potentially obtain access to an area that is usually protected.